Developer-Kingz/metrics-wsbapp/README.md

 # 📖 [Metrics WebApp] <a name="Metrics WebApp"></a>

-**["Book Store"]** in this project im learning how to work with React by buiding an application that allows you to search through a list of countries
+**["Metrics WebApp"]** in this project im learning how to work with React by buiding an application that allows you to search through a list of countries

 ## 🛠 Built With <a name="built-with">React</a>